derekschatz/ConsulTracker/TASK.md

   - Use process.cwd() instead of import.meta.dirname
   - Add error handling for static file serving
   - Bypass TypeScript strict checking in favor of direct esbuild compilation
+  - Use explicit file extensions for ESM compatibility
+  - Use a single-bundle approach for serverless deployment

 ## Notes
 - Using Drizzle ORM for database operations